 A culinary diploma or degree signifies that a student has successfully completed a course of study from a food or hospitality-focused program.

-Diploma programs are also less expensive than degree programs.
-With the shorter time requirement, flexible online programs, and lower cost, these diplomas are great for students who want to get to work as soon as possible.
+Diploma programs can be less expensive than degree programs.
+With the shorter time requirement, flexible online programs, and lower cost, culinary diplomas are great for students who want to get to work as soon as possible.

 Baking and pastry students could focus on artisanal breads, cake decorating, pies, tarts, and other baked goods.
 These programs can help prepare students for their first jobs in bakeries or as entry-level pastry cooks.

-Diploma students at Escoffier also start preparing for the business side of the culinary industry in the Entrepreneurship course.
+Students at Escoffier can also start preparing for the business side of the culinary industry in the Entrepreneurship course, included in the degree or diploma programs depending on campus.
 Business planning, business ethics, leadership, and pricing are all part of the curriculum.
 Students get to practice by creating a business plan for a foodservice establishment for their final project.

 Some schools also offer specialized diploma programs in hotel management, restaurant and catering management, and hospitality management.